 ARP Cache Stale Timeout is the time period (in seconds) for an entry to be removed from the ARP table, if the entry has not been used for some time.
-If multihoming is enabled then we can set this value for a primary IP interface if they are grouped for load balancing and fault tolerance.
-In all other cases this can be set on all IP interfaces.
+If multihoming is enabled, then you can set this value for a primary IP interface present in the group.
+In all other cases, this can be set on all IP interfaces.
 ARP Timer is disabled by default.
 For best performance, set the ARP Cache Stale Timeout value to be lesser than or equal to the value of ARP Cache Update Timeout.